Delayma-ML/delayma-ml.github.io/README.md

 ![delay_vs_dist](images/delay_vs_dist.png)

 - Upon examining the most frequently visited destination states, we find California, Florida, and New York at the top.
-This aligns with the fact that these states are among the most populated in the U.S. Interestingly, despite being located across the country, the two most popular destinations are based in California.
+This aligns with the fact that these states are among the most populated in the U.S. Interestingly, despite being located across the country, the two most popular cities are based in California.

 ![dest_states](images/dest_airports.png)

 - Severe weather circumstances, such as exceptionally high or low temperatures, can lead to flight delays.
-This is understandable, as such extreme weather can pose challenges for both the aircraft and the airport operations.
+This is understandable, as such extreme weather can pose challenges for the aircraft and the airport operations.

 ![temp_vs_delay](images/temp_vs_delay.png)